Usamaazeem03/javaScript-a-to-z-concept/README.md

 - ♾️ `03-for-while-doWhile.js` — loop's statements
 - 🔁 `04-for-in-vs-for-of.js` — for in vs for of loop
 - 🚦 `05-break-and-continve.js` — breack and continue
+- 🧩 `01-function-declaration.js` — function declaration
-- 🧩 `function-declaration.js` — breack and continue
+- 🧩 `02-function-declaration.js` — function expression
   Happy learning — drop in often and tinker with the examples! 🌱

 ### Folder structure